georgringer/belayout_fileprovider/Readme.md

 #### By directory ####

-If you define a directory, all files with the file type "ts" or "txt" within this directory are used.
+If you define a directory, all files with the file type "ts", "ts1" or "txt" within this directory are used.

 ```
 $GLOBALS['TYPO3_CONF_VARS']['SC_OPTIONS']['BackendLayoutFileProvider']['dir'][]